 1. Aims 2

-2. Legislation and guidance 3.
-Definitions and scope 3 3
+2. Legislation and guidance 3

+3. Definitions and scope 3

+4. Roles and responsibilities 3

+5. Principles for investigation 4

 6. Stages of complaint (not complaints against the headteacher or governors) 5

 7. Complaints against the headteacher, a governor or the governing board 7

 8. Referring complaints on completion of the school's procedure 7

 9. Persistent complaints 8

 10. Record keeping 9

-11. Learning lessons 10
+11. Learning lessons .
+10

-12. Monitoring arrangements 10
+12. Monitoring arrangements .
+10

-13. Links with other policies 10
+13. Links with other policies .
+10